-As at the Record Date, May 25, 2023, there were 37,693,710 Common Shares issued and outstanding and no Preferred Shares issued and outstanding.
+As of the Record Date, May 12, 2025, there were 59,205,010 Common Shares issued and outstanding and no Preferred Shares issued and outstanding.
 Each Common Share carries the right to one (1) vote on a ballot at the Meeting.

 A quorum for the transaction of business at the Meeting will be present if two persons are present and holding or representing by proxy 5% of the securities entitled to vote at the Meeting.
-Pursuant to the Act and the bylaws of the Corporation, if a quorum is present at the opening of the Meeting, the shareholders present may proceed with the business of the Meeting notwithstanding that a quorum is not present throughout the Meeting.
-If a quorum is not present at the opening of the Meeting, the shareholders present may adjourn or postpone the Meeting to a fixed time and place but may not transact any other business.
+Pursuant to the Act and the bylaws of the Corporation, if a quorum is present at the opening of the Meeting, the Shareholders present may proceed with the business of the Meeting notwithstanding that a quorum is not present throughout the Meeting.
+If a quorum is not present at the opening of the Meeting, the Shareholders present may adjourn or postpone the Meeting to a fixed time and place but may not transact any other business.